My Story & Credentials

 Last, but certainly not least, a special shout out to all the queer + trans friends, mentors, and lovers I’ve been privileged to grow alongside over the years.
 How we live and love is truly sacred.
 I am profoundly proud to be a queer, gender-expansive being, and I know God is proud of this too.
 They made me this way, in Their beautiful image, after all.

-• Relevant training + experience: longstanding personal recovery process in Al-Anon
+Relevant training + experience: my personal recovery process in Al-Anon, a fellowship for the families and friends of alcoholics

 While my offerings do not constitute Twelve Step recovery support or sponsorship (for such services should remain forever non-professional in accordance with the Eighth Tradition), I wish to thank and uplift the ways recovery programs (namely, Al-Anon, a fellowship for the friends and families of alcoholics) have powerfully influenced my spiritual journey.
 I find it truly wondrous that a disease as harrowing as addiction could become a portal to divinity for me and so many others.